VadymSachenko/gitbook/testfunnel/branches/manage-in-testfunnel/copy.md

 [Vale](https://vale.sh/) is a linting tool that helps you maintain the highest standards in your technical documents.
 It's designed to catch spelling errors, grammatical mistakes, and style inconsistencies.
 With Vale, you can enforce a unified writing style, adhere to industry-specific guidelines, and enhance the overall readability and professionalism of your content.

-This guide walks you through the process of installing and configuring Vale for your project.

 ## Prerequisites

 Install [VS Code](https://code.visualstudio.com/) and open your project in it.